change-hi/change-hi.github.io/morea/python-jupyter/module-python-jupyter.md

 morea_labels:
   - Background
 morea_sort_order: 02
-morea_summary: This module provides recommended readings and introductory tutorials on Python and Jupyter.
+morea_summary: Recommended readings and introductory tutorials on Python and Jupyter.
 ---

 Python and Jupyter are prerequisites for many of the workshops in Change-HI.
 This module will help bring you up to speed with these technologies if you are not already familiar with them.